scribbletune/scribbletune.com/_pages/max.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/m2CGoT1fpxU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You can [download this device](https://github.com/scribbletune/scribble4max/raw/master/scribble.amxd) and try it out for yourself.
+You can [download an advanced version of this device](https://maxforlive.com/library/device/6146/scribble4max-riff) and try it out for yourself.
 Make sure to drop it on a channel and add a clip on it (keep it selected as you generate riffs on a click of a button).
 Clicking on any of the note names or the numbers (octaves) or any of the scales will generate a riff that has the pattern `x-xR-xRR`.

 ![Quarter notes](/images/scribble4max4.png)